 For instance, a person could be looking at serving 85% of their sentence in either county jail or prison.
 In the case of robberies, the prosecutors in Los Angeles County have a strict policy.
 Any conviction for a robbery results in a prison sentence, usually for a minimum of two years.
-This underscores the serious consequences of a robbery charge.
+This underscores the serious and life-altering consequences of a robbery charge.

 However, there are exceptions to this rule.
 These exceptions often revolve around what can be termed as unique circumstances.
 These unique circumstances can be anything that sets the robbery apart from the usual cases.
 Our Los Angeles criminal defense attorneys will delve into this topic in more detail below, offering hope for those facing robbery charges.